canonical/checkbox/checkbox-ng/docs/index.rst

 Installation
 ^^^^^^^^^^^^

-CheckBoxNG can be installed from a :abbr:`PPA (Personal Package Archive)` (recommended) or :abbr:`pypi (python package index)` on Ubuntu Precise (12.04) or newer.
+CheckboxNG can be installed from a :abbr:`PPA (Personal Package Archive)` (recommended) or :abbr:`pypi (python package index)` on Ubuntu Precise (12.04) or newer.